poroping/terraform-provider-fortios/docs/data-sources/system_ha.md

 * `failover_hold_time` - Time to wait before failover (0 - 300 sec, default = 0), to avoid flip.
 * `ftp_proxy_threshold` - Dynamic weighted load balancing weight and high and low number of FTP proxy sessions.
 * `gratuitous_arps` - Enable/disable gratuitous ARPs.
 Disable if link-failed-signal enabled.
-* `group_id` - HA group ID  (0 - 1023;  or 0 - 7 when vcluster is enabled).
+* `group_id` - HA group ID  (0 - 1023;  or 0 - 7 when there are more than 2 vclusters).
 Must be the same for all members.
 * `group_name` - Cluster group name.
 Must be the same for all members.
-* `ha_direct` - Enable/disable using ha-mgmt interface for syslog, SNMP, remote authentication (RADIUS), FortiAnalyzer, FortiSandbox, sFlow, and Netflow.
+* `ha_direct` - Enable/disable using ha-mgmt interface for syslog, remote authentication (RADIUS), FortiAnalyzer, FortiSandbox, sFlow, and Netflow.
 * `ha_eth_type` - HA heartbeat packet Ethertype (4-digit hex).
 * `ha_mgmt_status` - Enable to reserve interfaces to manage individual cluster units.
 * `ha_uptime_diff_margin` - Normally you would only reduce this value for failover testing.